dorshinar/blog/content/blog/guarded-city-with-no-defensive-wall-typescript/guarded-city-with-no-defensive-wall-typescript.md

 ![Runtime error trying to access a non-existing function](runtime-error.png)

-Many people would stop, declare typescript not worthy of their time, or that it generates a false sense of confidence, and therefore should not be used, is favor of vanilla javascript.
+Many people would stop, declare typescript not worthy of their time, or that it generates a false sense of confidence, and therefore should not be used in favor of vanilla javascript.

 ## Fortifying Your City

 So we now know that typescript has very serious loop holes.
 Or maybe they are not loop holes at all - typescript was never designed for runtime safety.
 However, there are other great tools that can help us validate returned values.

 I won't go into much detail, but the most noticeable examples are probably [joi](https://github.com/hapijs/joi), [yup](https://github.com/jquense/yup) and [class-validator](https://github.com/typestack/class-validator).
-There are others for sure, but choosing any of these will be probably good enough for most use cases.
+There are others for sure, but choosing any of these will probably be good enough for most use cases.

 Here's the previous example, but with runtime validation: